Balance Bikes For 1 Year Olds

 Are 1 Year Olds Too Young For a Balance Bike?

 There is not a straight yes or no answer to this question.
 Firstly, during the year of 1 to 2 there is so much physical development that a 12 month old is very different to a 23 month old.
-If you're looking to buy a balance bike for a 1st birthday than yes, it may be too young, although there are still options available like the Chillafish Bunzi bike below or to get a rocking base for the Strider balance bike (also below)
+If you're looking to buy a 2 wheel balance bike for a 1st birthday than yes, it may be too young.
+However, there are many 3 wheel options that transform into a 2 wheel balance bike when little ones are ready and many of these are included in our list below.
+Another option is to consider getting a rocking base for the Strider balance bike (also below).

-It is likely that most kids won't be showing much interest in a balance bike / ride on until they are at least around 18 months unless they are particularly active.
+It is likely that most kids won't be showing much interest in a 2 wheel balance bike / ride on until they are at least around 18 months unless they are particularly active.

 18 months is probably the youngest age for a proper balance bike.
 The smallest balance bike on the market for kids is the Strider which is marketed for little ones from aged 18 months.
 Having said this, not every 18 month old will be able to ride a balance bike.
 To ride most balance bikes a 1 year old baby will need to be a confident walker.